wuaipinglab/sitePath/README.md

 The hierarchical search with resampling method is done by `fixationSites` function.
 The function outputs a list of mutations with the sequence names involved before and after the fixation.
-The hiearchy search without resampling is `fixationSites`.
+The hierarchy search without resampling is `fixationSites`.

 ``` r